DGWhittaker/nottingham_covid_modelling/README.md

 # Reproducing paper results
 ## Running simulations

+  The results for Figure 4-7 rely on first obtaining an estimate of the maximum a posteriori probability (MAP) using CMA-ES optimisation, then using this as a starting point for Bayesian inference using MCMC.
+In each figure, that process will be explained first.

 ### Figure 3
 In order to generate the data used in Figure 3, type the following: